What you need to know about the iPhone 8

 iPhone 8 Camera

-We're expecting big things from the iPhone 8 camera after the impressive showing from this year's iPhone 7 Plus.
-And thanks to a new leak, we have a better idea of what next year's Apple snapper might look like.
+We're expecting big things from the iPhone 8 camera after the impressive showing from last year's iPhone 7 Plus.
+And thanks to a new leak, we have a better idea of what this year's Apple snapper might look like.

 According to the Korea Economic Daily, Apple is getting ready to partner with LG to fit the iPhone 8 with a 3D camera.
 Citing "sources close to the situation", the KED reports that the 3D camera would allow iPhone 8 owners to recognise physical objects in the real world, and even utilise augmented reality technology.
 The report reads: "Since LG Innotek also has its own 3D camera and related technologies, such joint efforts will likely bear fruit sometime within next year."